Ayurvedic treatments for diabetes mellitusDr. Surya Bhagwati

 Diabetes mellitus may sound like a specific type of diabetes, but it’s not.
 In fact, this is the medical term for metabolic disorders that we describe as diabetes, including type-1 and type-2 diabetes.
 In type-1 diabetes, the pancreas are unable to produce adequate amounts of insulin; in type-2 diabetes the body doesn’t respond properly to insulin.
 As insulin is the main hormone responsible for glucose metabolism, both types of diabetes result in a dangerous rise in blood sugar levels.
 Diabetes mellitus refers to this condition of elevated blood sugar levels.

 Type-2 diabetes is the fourth leading cause of death in the developed world and also affects an estimated 70 million Indians.
 Diabetes takes a huge toll on quality of life because of its chronic nature and the need for lifelong care.
 This makes natural interventions so vital to the management of diabetes, no matter the type.
 Fortunately, diet and lifestyle interventions have been shown to greatly improve treatment outcomes and can significantly lower the risk of morality.
 This is where Ayurveda has a lot to offer because of its wealth of knowledge accumulated over millennia.
-Here are some of the main Ayurvedic treatments for diabetes mellitus.
+Here are some of the main Ayurvedic treatments for blood sugar control.

 Panchakarma is not a single treatment, but as the name suggests is a combination of five therapies.
 It is one of the most highly valued contributions of Ayurveda to medicine as research has increasingly shown the therapeutic practice to help in the management of various lifestyle conditions, including diabetes.